New Norfolk is Tasmania’s third-oldest settlement, founded by evacuees relocated from Norfolk Island.

-The town is the third oldest settlement in Tasmania, established by evacuees relocated from Norfolk Island after the island prison was abandoned in 1807.
-It's historic past is evident in the many early buildings found in the town including one of Australia's oldest pubs and Australia's oldest Anglican church, St Matthews.
-It also has one of Australia's few traditional village squares.
+The town’s storied past is evident in its historic buildings, including one of Australia's oldest pubs, the Bush Inn, and Australia's oldest Anglican church, St Matthews.
+It also has one of the country’s few traditional village squares.

-- Track down the grave of Betty King, née Elizabeth Thackery, on the northern side of the Derwent River, whose headstone reads "The first white woman to set foot in Australia" from the First Fleet at Botany Bay
+- Track down the grave of Betty King, née Elizabeth Thackery, at the Lawitta Church Cemetery.
+King was the first person ashore from the First Fleet in Botany Bay and her headstone reads, "The first white woman to set foot in Australia".